 Good communicators are seamless at sending and receiving information.
 They know that communication in the working world isn’t just about sharing ideas.
-It’s laughing, being present, and learning about the audience’s perspectives so that they can frame their dialog strategically.
+It’s laughing, being present, and learning about the audience’s perspectives so that they can frame their dialogue strategically.
 Excellent communicators know if what they say is not what their audience hears, it can cost both sides a lot of wasted time and money.
-When you add different modes of communications, mixed generations, slang, and even environments to the mix, it can seem like disaster is inevitable.
+When you add different modes of communications, mixed generations, slang, and even environments to the mix, a disaster is inevitable.

 Here is how to avoid it: